karimtismail/JAX-WS/README.md

 ## Sakila Database Information

-Sure!
 Sakila is a sample database that provides a schema for a DVD rental store.
 The database includes tables for customers, inventory, rentals, payments, staff, and stores.
 Here's a brief description of some of the tables: brief overview of each table: